 Since 2014, the Menino Survey of Mayors has tapped the insights and perspectives shared by a representative sample of sitting U.S. mayors.

 The 2020 Menino Survey of Mayors represents the seventh nationally representative survey of American mayors and is based on interviews with 130 sitting mayors from 38 states.
-The 2020 Survey explores mayoral views on COVID-19 recovery, policing and protests, parks and greenspace, and the 2020 Census.
-The 2020 Survey continues with the support of Citi and The Rockefeller Foundation.
+The 2020 Survey explored mayoral views on COVID-19 recovery, policing and protests, parks and greenspace, and the 2020 Census.
+Supported by Citi and The Rockefeller Foundation.